 7) Implement virtual rewards.

 Prepare an Easel Activity by hiding rewards behind shapes within your resource.
-Then, while delivering the lesson in Preview mode during class, give students the opportunity to select these virtual rewards as incentives for participating or providing correct answers.
+Then, while delivering the lesson in View as Student mode during class, give students the opportunity to select these virtual rewards as incentives for participating or providing correct answers.

 For example, if Maisha raises her hand to respond to a question — or if she provides a correct answer — let her choose a movable shape you’ve created.
 Then, move it to reveal a reward (e.g., choosing the next class brain break activity).